-Primarily the focus on this tutorial is to display your cached tweets for 2 users using PHP and OAuth on your website.
-We will be accessing the secure Twitter 1.1 API with PHP by parsing both json files and merging them into a single file to cache and store on your server.
-This is a follow up from Display Your Cached Tweets Using PHP and OAuth which is recommended for a single twitter user.
+Checkout WOW-Multi-Twitter 2.0 Primarily the focus of this tutorial is to display your cached tweets for 2 users using PHP and OAuth on your website.
+We will be accessing the secure Twitter 1.1 API with PHP by parsing both JSON files and merging them into a single file to cache and store on your server.
+This is a follow up from Display Your Cached Tweets Using PHP and OAuth which is recommended for a single Twitter user.

 - You should already have a consumer key, consumer secret, access token and access token secret for both of your twitter accounts.

 If not please go to https://www.worldoweb.co.uk/2012/create-a-twitter-app-for-the-new-api for a little guide into creating the Twitter App required for this tutorial.

 - PHP Server with CURL – I have tested it using PHP 5.3+